pratikghodasara/tp-spotify-pg/README.md

  - Update Is Playing State Automatically - Set value to 'true' for the plugin to get is playing state update from Spotify automatically or any other value to disable automatic updates.
  - Update Track Info Automatically - Set value to 'true' for the plugin to get is track info update from Spotify automatically or any other value to disable automatic updates.
  - Update Is Shuffling State Automatically - Set value to 'true' for the plugin to get is is shuffling state update from Spotify automatically or any other value to disable automatic updates.
+ - Update Is Repeating State Automatically - Set value to 'true' for the plugin to get is repeating state update from Spotify automatically or any other value to disable automatic updates.

 ### Actions
   - Update Spotify State